-During exhaust system cleaning it is possible for the engine exhaust to reach temperatures exceeding 1200° F. The HEST indicator will illuminate red to warn the operator of when temperatures reach 675° C (1247° F) and will stay on until the temperatures falls below 625° C (1157° F).
+During regeneration it is possible for the engine exhaust to reach temperatures exceeding 1200° F. The HEST indicator will illuminate red to warn the operator of when temperatures reach 675°C (1247°F) and will stay on until the temperatures falls below 625°C (1157°F).

-Warning lights near the tailpipe will flash during exhaust system cleaning when high exhaust temperatures exist.
+Warning lights near the tailpipe will flash during regeneration when high exhaust temperatures exist.

-For more information on the exhaust system cleaning process, refer to Diesel Particulate Filter, page 3-9 amber for a period of time when the ignition switch is in the ON position.
-The engine should not be cranked until the Wait-to-Start light turns off.
+For more information on the regeneration process, refer to Diesel Particulate Filter (Tier 4 Engines Only), page 3-9 amber for a period of time when the ignition switch is in the ON position.
+The engine should not be cranked until the Wait-To-Start light turns off.
 This light is controlled by the engine ECM.